subvisual/subvisual.com/src/posts/2020-04-16-continuous-stuff-with-github-actions/index.md

 do this for every single PR though (only a small subset of them actually need this), so we went with this instead:

 ![Comments triggering GitHub Action](./github-actions-comment.png)

+Whenever someone comments on a Pull Request and includes the word "preview", an Action will be triggered which will take that branch and deploy a live preview of it, so it can be easily tested.

 The ease with which this was all done by just using different hooks made this very pleasant to work with.